suman1209/UTN_Captcha_Detector/README.md

 1. Please check linting issues with flake8

     ```flake8```

+2. keep requirements.txt and requirements_conda.yaml simulataneously updated
+3. review each other code

 # CIP Pool setup
 Since the CIP pool computers are limited in memory, the project has to be setup in the /var/lit2425/<your_team>/computer_vision directory.